 Cedar has a lot of the same excellent properties that redwood does.
 It is durable, beautiful, and rot-resistant.
-This makes it one of the most popular and common types of lumber used to build raised garden beds.
+This makes it one of the most popular and common types of lumber used to build a raised garden bed.
 We do not have experience working with cedar, though I have heard it is expected to last a few years less than redwood.

 The cost of cedar and redwood vary by location as well.
 Cedar is more common and affordable on the East Coast, and redwood on the West Coast.